paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-011-the-budget-and-fiscal-budget-and-program-information.md

   (D) any limitations to the data at the required level of accuracy; and

-  (E) how the agency has compensated for such limitations if needed to reach the required level of accuracy; and
+  (E) how the agency has compensated for such limitations if needed to reach the required level of accuracy;

-(7) include the summary findings of those program evaluations completed during the period covered by the update.
+(7) include the summary findings of those program evaluations completed during the period covered by the update; and

+(8) include a summary of the findings of the review of the agency under section 1121(c).

 **(d)** If an agency performance update includes any program activity or information that is specifically authorized under criteria established by an Executive Order to be kept secret in the interest of national defense or foreign policy and is properly classified pursuant to such Executive Order, the head of the agency shall make such information available in the classified appendix provided under section 1115(e).

 **(e)** The functions and activities of this section shall be considered to be inherently governmental functions.
 The drafting of agency performance updates under this section shall be performed only by Federal employees.

-**(f)** Each fiscal year, the Office of Management and Budget shall determine whether the agency programs or activities meet performance goals and objectives outlined in the agency performance plans and submit a report on unmet goals to—

-(1) the head of the agency;

-(2) the Committee on Homeland Security and Governmental Affairs of the Senate;

-(3) the Committee on Oversight and Governmental Reform of the House of Representatives; and

-(4) the Government Accountability Office.

-**(g)** If an agency’s programs or activities have not met performance goals as determined by the Office of Management and Budget for 1 fiscal year, the head of the agency shall submit a performance improvement plan to the Office of Management and Budget to increase program effectiveness for each unmet goal with measurable milestones.
-The agency shall designate a senior official who shall oversee the performance improvement strategies for each unmet goal.

-**(h)**

-(1) If the Office of Management and Budget determines that agency programs or activities have unmet performance goals for 2 consecutive fiscal years, the head of the agency shall—

-  (A) submit to Congress a description of the actions the Administration will take to improve performance, including proposed statutory changes or planned executive actions; and

-  (B) describe any additional funding the agency will obligate to achieve the goal, if such an action is determined appropriate in consultation with the Director of the Office of Management and Budget, for an amount determined appropriate by the Director.

-(2) In providing additional funding described under paragraph (1)(B), the head of the agency shall use any reprogramming or transfer authority available to the agency.
-If after exercising such authority additional funding is necessary to achieve the level determined appropriate by the Director of the Office of Management and Budget, the head of the agency shall submit a request to Congress for additional reprogramming or transfer authority.

-**(i)** If an agency’s programs or activities have not met performance goals as determined by the Office of Management and Budget for 3 consecutive fiscal years, the Director of the Office of Management and Budget shall submit recommendations to Congress on actions to improve performance not later than 60 days after that determination, including—

-(1) reauthorization proposals for each program or activity that has not met performance goals;

-(2) proposed statutory changes necessary for the program activities to achieve the proposed level of performance on each performance goal; and

-(3) planned executive actions or identification of the program for termination or reduction in the President’s budget.

 ### Statutory Notes

 #### Prior Provisions
 A prior section 1116, added Pub.
 L. 103–62, § 4(b), Aug.
 3, 1993, 107 Stat.
 288; amended Pub.
 L. 106–531, § 5(a)(1), (b), Nov.
 22, 2000, 114 Stat.
 2539; Pub.
 L. 107–296, title XIII, § 1311(b), Nov.
 25, 2002, 116 Stat.
 2290, related to program performance reports, prior to repeal by Pub.
 L. 111–352, § 4, Jan.
 4, 2011, 124 Stat.
 3871.

+#### Amendments
+2024—Subsec. (b)(1).
+Pub.
+L. 118–190, § 7(b), substituted “shall occur not later than 150 days after” for “shall occur no less than 150 days after”.

+Subsec. (c)(8).
+Pub.
+L. 118–190, § 2(b)(1), added par.
+(8).

+Subsecs. (f) to (i).
+Pub.
+L. 118–190, § 2(b)(2), struck out subsecs. (f) to (i) which related to determination of unmet performance goals and various action plans to address unmet goals after 1, 2, and 3 consecutive fiscal years.

 #### Merit Systems Protection Board
 Pub.
 L. 112–199, title I, § 116(b), Nov.
 27, 2012, 126 Stat.
 1474, provided that: “(1) In general.—Each report submitted annually by the Merit Systems Protection Board under [section 1116 of title 31](./chapter-011-the-budget-and-fiscal-budget-and-program-information.md#section-1116), United States Code, shall, with respect to the period covered by such report, include as an addendum the following:“(A) Information relating to the outcome of cases decided by the Merit Systems Protection Board during the period covered by such report in which violations of section 2302(b)(8) or (9)(A)(i), (B)(i), (C), or (D) of title 5, United States Code, were alleged. “(B) The number of such cases filed in the regional and field offices, and the number of petitions for review filed in such cases, during the period covered by such report, and the outcomes of any such cases or petitions for review (irrespective of when filed) decided during such period. “(2) First report.—The first report described under paragraph (1) submitted after the date of enactment of this Act [Nov.
 27, 2012] shall include an addendum required under that paragraph that covers the period beginning on the effective date of this Act [see Effective Date of 2012 Amendment note set out under [section 1204 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1204&num=0&edition=prelim), Government Organization and Employees] and ending at the end of the fiscal year in which such effective date occurs.”